 All conference attendees are encouraged to contribute to the conference by volunteering.
 Volunteer roles will include pre-conference bike prep, bike checkout, translation, registration, food prep, cleanup after meals and events, room coordinators, post conference bike return and repair.

 Safer Space Policy

-If you have a concern related to safety during the conference or the safe space policy in general, please email, call, or text ______ (24 hours for urgent situations)
+If you have a concern related to safety during the conference or the safe space policy in general, please email, call, or text (information available in printed program) (24 hours for urgent situations)

 Transgressions of the intent of the safer space policy could result in call-outs(public naming of problematic behaviour), call-ins (private discussion), group discussion, warnings, or expulsion from the conference.

 Most venues are accessible to those with mobility impairment